 The Normans came later and in the 12th Century they began to make the castle itself.
-Today you will the Keep, known as Caesar’s Tower, this Keep was built in the early 12th Century and stands magnificently to this day!
+Today you will the Norman Keep, known as Caesar’s Tower, this Keep was built in the early 12th Century and stands magnificently to this day.

 Geographically it was taken by the Scots soon after on one of their invasions but once regained by Henry II in 1157 the castle came into the property of Hugh de Morville, one of the knights who murdered Thomas Beckett.

-After Lady Anne Clifford it was passed through the Earls of Thanet.
+After Lady Anne the castle was passed through the Earls of Thanet.
 They made much of the castle more mansion like.
-When you see the castle together with the keep you will see all these elements all wonderfully blended together. it really is a unique and historic building.
+When you see the castle together with the keep you will see all these elements all wonderfully blended together to show the passing of the ages and styles.
+It really is a unique and historic building.
 And it keeps on getting historic and spectacular inside.

-The rooms you can stay in have been done in a way that you are stepping back in time.
-Literally.
-Areal staying in a castle feel.
+Literally. it feel as if you are staying in an authentic castle.
 Each room is unique and all adorned with artifacts from many many years ago.
-4 poster beds from hundreds of years ago, intricate needlework adorning walls, furniture that would surely provide antique experts some thought.
+4 poster beds from hundreds of years ago, intricate needlework cloth adorning walls and furniture that would surely provide antique experts some thought.

 Take a rest in the Great Hall.
 Great paintings from former residents adorn the walls with shields.
 Splendid armour on display above the fireplace from the time of Queen Elizabeth.
 George Clifford was the Queen’s favourite jouster.